dyhes/zulip/SECURITY.md

 ## Reporting a vulnerability

-We love responsible reports of (potential) security issues in Zulip, whether in the latest release or our development branch.
+We love responsible reports of (potential) security issues in Aloha, whether in the latest release or our development branch.

 Our security contact is security@zulip.com.
 Reporters should expect a